Is Vitamin D the best supplement you can use at this time?

 We don't need as much Vitamin D as they do, right?

-In the year of 2005 a study (4) was done to assess Vitamin D levels in the South Florida population.
+In 2005, a study (4) was carried out to assess vitamin D levels in the population of South Florida.

-South Florida, where Miami is the largest city, is located in the United States, and enjoys a tropical climate, with plenty of sunshine all year round.
+South Florida, in which the largest city is Miami, is located in the United States, and enjoys a tropical climate, that is, immense sunshine throughout the year.

-For this data were collected from 212 people, both men and women, at the end of the winter period.
+For that, data were collected from 212 people, both men and women, at the end of the winter period.

 38% of men and 40% of women had insufficient values of this vitamin.